 Keep in mind that it is necessary to choose the day and time to visit the Nasrid Palaces, but the rest of the parts included in the general admission of the Alhambra in Granada, including the Generalife, you can visit them on the same day of the reservation without being told force to comply with entry hours.

-On the other hand, in the vicinity of the monument, the areas of the Forest of the Alhambra, Carmen de los Mártires, Rodríguez – Acosta Foundation, the Manuel de Falla House – Museum, the Bermejas Towers or the Mirador de la Silla del Moor.
+On the other hand, in the vicinity of the monument, the areas of the Alhambra Forest, Carmen de los Mártires, Rodríguez – Acosta Foundation, the Manuel de Falla House – Museum, the Bermejas Towers or the Mirador de la Silla del Moor.

 Do you already have all the information about visiting the Generalife in Granada?
 Do not forget to also take a look at this post with more information about how to visit the Alhambra in Granada.